-In this step you will enable the user to insert new data into the xDepartments file.
+In this step you will enable the user to insert new data into the xDepartments table.

 You will add an Insert push button to the form along with the field STD_NUM.
-The STD_NUM field is not used in the Department file (xDepartments) but will used to help demonstrate program level validation rules.
+The STD_NUM field is not used in the Department table (xDepartments) but will used to demonstrate program level validation rules.
 You will also use a GROUP_BY statement to simplify the code in your form.

 1. Drag the field STD_NUM field to the form.